 A large selection of high-demand LFS monthly and annual average time series is available from CANSIM, Statistics Canada's electronic online database (www.statcan.ca/english/CANSIM/).
-Series are updated at the time of release, and revised when appropriate.
+Over 90 tables (numbers 282-0001 to 282-0095) or 1.4 million series are updated at the time of release (by 7:00 a.m. on the day of each monthly release) and revised when appropriate.